madkins23/go-utils/README.md

 * `path.HomePath()` prepends a relative file path with the user's home directory.
 Works on linux and should work on Mac and Windows but untested by author.

+## `test`

+Test utilities.

+* `test.CaptureStderr()` captures standard error over the execution of a provided test function and returns the text so captured.
+* `test.CaptureStdout()` captures standard output over the execution of a provided test function and returns the text so captured.

 ## `text`

 Text utilities.